kbventures/ecommerce/README.md

 ## About The Project

+**Site is live, but payments and shipping are not active yet!**

 You're looking for electronics?
 We have a wide variety of electronics for all your needs.
-From computers, to cameras, to cell phones, we have you covered.
+From computers to cameras to cell phones, we have you covered.
 And don't let our low prices fool you – these aren't your average products!
 Our e-Renaissance certified gadgets offer great quality and won't break the bank.

 We are a leading online electronics store that is committed to providing the best customer service.
 We offer a wide range of products including mobile phones, laptops, televisions and much more.
-We have a team of experts who will guide you through the process of making your purchase and offer you advice on how to take care of your new device.
+Our team of experts will guide you through the process of making your purchase and offer you advice on how to take care of your new device.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>